thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack:: -- [Added in TB 102]

 Creates a new message tag.
 Tagging a message will store the tag's key in the user's message.
+Throws if the specified tag key is used already.

 .. api-header::
    :label: Parameters